 Use installation script arguments

-to configure the UISP server to listen on non-standard ports.
+to configure the UISP console (server) to listen on non-standard ports.
 Defaults are 80 (HTTP) and 443 (HTTPS).

 Changing the Device Inform Port